Spatial causal inference in the presence of unmeasured confounding and interference: Simulations

 Results for the network data simulations are shown in \cref{tab:sims_network}.
-We show bias, root mean squared error (rMSE), and coverage of 95\% intervals (confidence intervals for OLS, credible intervals for our approach).
-When the unmeasured variable does not confound the relationship of interest (scenarios \ref{fig:interference} and \ref{fig:predictor_interference}) and OLS performs well, our approach remains essentially unbiased for both the local and the interference effects.
-In these settings where our approach is not necessary for controlling for the unmeasured variable, our approach has larger rMSE than OLS for the local effect, but the two approaches have similar rMSE for estimating the interference effects.
-Therefore, these results indicate that our approach might avoid efficiency loss in estimating interference effects when accounting for unmeasured confounding, even when it is not present.
+We show bias, root mean squared error (rMSE), and coverage of 95\% intervals (confidence intervals for OLS, credible intervals for the Bayesian method).
+When the unmeasured variable does not confound the relationship of interest (scenarios \ref{fig:interference} and \ref{fig:predictor_interference}) and OLS performs well, our method remains essentially unbiased for both the local and the interference effects.
+In these settings where our approach is not necessary for controlling for the unmeasured variable, it has slightly larger rMSE than OLS for the local effect, but the two approaches have similar rMSE for estimating the interference effects.
+These results indicate that the proposed approach might avoid efficiency loss in estimating interference effects when accounting for unmeasured confounding.
 In all other cases where unmeasured confounding exists (scenarios \ref{fig:direct}, \ref{fig:general_spatial_conf}, \ref{fig:direct_interference}, and \ref{fig:general_interference}), our approach returns significantly lower bias and achieves substantially lower rMSE in comparison to OLS for all sample sizes, and for both local and interference effects.
-Furthermore, we find that our approach achieves close to nominal coverage in all scenarios and for both local and interference effects.
-Therefore, our simulations illustrate that our approach can protect from biases arising due to unmeasured spatial variables, while ensuring proper inference.
-Simulations for paired data are shown in Supplement \ref{supp_sec:sims_pairs}, and the conclusions are identical.
+Furthermore, the proposed approach achieves close to nominal coverage in all scenarios and for both local and interference effects.
+Our simulations illustrate that our method can protect from biases arising due to unmeasured spatial variables, while ensuring proper inference.
+Simulations for paired data are shown in Section G of the Supplemntary Material, and the conclusions are identical.